Introduction to āsanas, fitness and health.

-In fact, all of us know this, but we lose our way or get distracted by the push and pulls of conflicting priorities.
+In fact, though all of us know this, we get distracted by the push and pulls of conflicting priorities.
 As a result, we neglect our bodies and fall prey to illness.

 What we fail to realise is that good health is not only our right, but also our responsibility.

-Firstly, it’s important that we realise that we are responsible for ourselves and our actions will determine the quality of our lives.
+Firstly, it’s important that we realise that we are responsible for ourselves, and our actions determine the quality of our lives.

 Second, we must take some time out to look after ourselves, no matter how hard it may seem.
-This may mean that we sacrifice something, but so long as it is not critical to our health, such as good sleep and food, the sacrifice will yield benefits throughout our life.
+This may mean sacrificing something else, but so long as it is not critical to our health, such as good sleep and food, the sacrifice will yield benefits throughout our life.

 Importantly, the good thing about āsana is that the benefits will be visible from day#1.

-Lastly, disciple is vital because, without it, we cannot manage change in a systematic manner.
+Lastly, discipline is vital because, without it, we cannot manage change in a systematic manner.

 About Schoolofyoga.in.

 This site follows the Yogacharya Sundaram school of yoga āsana routines for health, fitness and therapy.
 Yogacharya Sundaram, who started teaching āsana for universal health and fitness in Bangalore, India, developed this successful format around 1921.
-Incidentally, Yogachrya Sundaram is one of Yoga’s oldest teachers and therapists.
+Incidentally, Yogacharya Sundaram is one of modern Yoga’s oldest teachers and therapists.

 Patanjali Yoga Sutra defines āsana as स्थिरसुखमासनम् ॥४६॥ which can be translated as “āsanam (seat or pose) is that which is static, steady, firm (sthiram) and comfortable (sukham).